drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 learning stage.
 When they are in their third grade, their English academic achievement still tends to lag behind.

-To fill in the gap in the letter knowledge and to help students who are lagging to catch up with others, English teachers in Taiwan usually have to differentiate their instruction in class or spend extra time after class to conduct remedial instruction for those low-achieving students.
+To close the gap in letter knowledge and to help students who are behind to catch up with the others, English teachers in Taiwan usually have to differentiate their instruction in class or spend extra time after class conducting remedial instruction for the low-achieving students.
-The contents for differentiated instruction or remedial instruction typically include the alphabet knowledge.
-Normally, when English teachers begin their new classes, they usually wonder who has mastered the alphabetic knowledge and who have not.
-To benchmark students' alphabet knowledge, the best way is to check how many letters their students can recognize.
-This benchmark information is important as differentiated or remedial instruction should move beyond the typical sequence of whole-class instruction (i.e., from ABC to XYZ) and provide the instruction needed by the individual children (Piasta, 2014).
-Letter name knowledge is perhaps more important than letter sound knowledge as knowledge of letter names precedes knowledge of letter sounds (Levin, Shatil-Carmon, & Asif-Rave, 2006).
+The content of differentiated instruction or remedial instruction typically includes alphabet knowledge.
+Normally, when English teachers begin their new classes, they consider who has mastered alphabetic knowledge and who has not.
+To benchmark students' alphabet knowledge, the accepted way is to check how many letters their students can recognize.
+This benchmark information is important as it is required by a differentiated or remedial instruction that moves beyond the typical sequence of whole-class instruction (i.e., starting at ABC and working through all 26 letters to XYZ) to provide the instruction needed by individual children (Piasta, 2014).
+This benchmarking just checks letter name knowledge, but letter name knowledge is perhaps more important than letter sound knowledge as knowledge of letter names precedes knowledge of letter sounds (Levin, Shatil-Carmon, & Asif-Rave, 2006).
 Letter name knowledge predicts subsequent development of letter sound knowledge whereas letter sound knowledge does not predict subsequent development of letter-name knowledge (McBride-Chang, 1999).
-To understand the extent to which a student achieves in his or her letter name knowledge, it is important to have a screening test of letter names or a checklist that can be administered efficiently and reliably.
+To understand the extent to which a student has achieved letter name knowledge, it is important to have a screening test of letter names or a checklist that can be administered efficiently and reliably.